 · I recommend a head torch if opting for a twilight/night Hike, but a decent hand torch is better than nothing.

-· For some, sunscreen or maybe mosquito repellent, some mix with deet, (google), or ask prior to hike and depending on weather expected and time of year
+· For some, sunscreen or maybe mosquito repellent, some mix with deet seems quite good btw, or ask prior to hike and depending on weather expected and time of year

 · Any personal medication you may require

 · Walking/hiking poles can be handy from time to time